 So, now and again I like to remind myself that it’s almost impossible to give a balanced critique of another designer’s work without knowing a few things:

 - The relationship between the client and the designer

-- The relationship between those on the client committee
+- The relationship between decision-makers on the client side

 - Just how hard the designer tried to sell a preferred yet unused option

 Next time a studio completes a design project for a high profile client, my first thought will be one of congratulations for achieving consensus on a particular outcome, because getting the decision makers to agree is often a designer’s most difficult task.